sheryly1/Movie-Genre-Predictor/README.md

 pip install -r requirements.txt
 ```
 2. Run `preprocessing.ipynb` to download, clean, and generate CSV files in `clean_data/`.
+3. Choose which model to train:
+    1. Logistic Regression (Scikit-learn)
-3. Train the model by running `train.ipynb` to train a logistic regression model and save it in `models/`.
+        Run `sklearn_model.ipynb` to train a logistic regression model.
+The trained model will be saved in `models/log_genre_model.pkl `and the TF-IDF vectorizer in `vectorizer/tfidf_vectorizer.pkl`.
+    2. Neural Network (Keras/TensorFlow)
+        Run `keras.ipynb` to train a deep learning model.
+The trained model will be saved in `models/keras_genre_model.h5`.
 4. Test model on new examples
-* *Note: Currently you can test examples in the last cell of `train.ipynb`.
-Future work will include a separate `test.ipynb` file to test different models and compare them to each other*
+    1. Logistic Regression (Scikit-learn)
+        Run the last cell in `sklearn_model.ipynb` to test model on new examples.
+    2. Neural Network (Keras/Tensorflow)
+        *Currently working on a separate notebook to test model on new examples*

 # Results

+## Logistic Regression (Scikit-learn)
 Initial accuracy: ~0.35 (Logistic Regression)

 Plans for Future Improvement:
 * Larger TF-IDF vocabulary
 * Stronger classifiers (LinearSVC, Naive Bayes)
-* Neural networks